Research and Science:

 If you’re one of the 91% of adults in the U.S. who owns a cell phone, chances are that you use SMS (texts) daily.
 Since the 1980s, SMS has become one of the most prevalent forms of communication.
 More than 560 billion SMS are sent monthly all over the world.
 SMS messages are an easy and effective way to communicate and the data does not lie:

-The Institute of Educational Sciences “Making an Impact” report speaks to the science with research data showcasing the power of nudging in increasing student attendance and participation.
+The Institute of Educational Sciences “Making an Impact” report speaks to the science with research data showcasing the power of nudging in increasing student attendance and success.
 More recently, studies by Dr. Peter Bergman of Columbia University highlight the results of nudging with SMS texting and the increase in student outcomes at scale.
-You can read the study listed in the right column.

 Why does nudging work so well?
 To understand this one must understand that the information being communicated around a student’s education is complex while at the same time, communications from the many different school contacts are infrequent.
 With the promise of solutions to scale and simplified communications, schools can make these valuable nudge communications more relevant, more frequent and more consistent.

-In our first research study in LAUSD, 11% of parents did not understand an A-F grading scale
+In the first research study in LAUSD, 11% of parents did not understand an A-F grading scale

 31% of parents did not know how many report cards they should get each year